fpv-wtf/wtfos/README.md

 ## Support the effort

-If you'd like, you can [buy us a coffe](https://www.buymeacoffee.com/fpv.wtf), send some ETH to `0xbAB1fec80922328F27De6E2F1CDBC2F322397637` or BTC to `3L7dE5EHtyd2b1tXBwdnWC2MADkV2VTbrq`.
+If you'd like, you can support the project on [Open Collective](https://opencollective.com/fpv-wtf/donate?amount=10), send some ETH to `0xbAB1fec80922328F27De6E2F1CDBC2F322397637` or BTC to `3L7dE5EHtyd2b1tXBwdnWC2MADkV2VTbrq`.

 ## Credits
 Based on the [margerine](https://github.com/fpv-wtf/margerine) root method.
 Please blame: